swordsmanluke/decker/README.md

 ## Can't you just run e.g. Tmux for that anyway?
 Sure.
 I _could_.
 But like most multiplexers, Tmux has a status bar and other UI hints to help separate logical panes from one another.
 I don't want that.
 I only have about 72x19 characters on my HUD, so every line counts!
 Besides, I only have one pane that needs interaction - everything else would just be the equivalent of running `watch <some script>`.

+## Cool. ...how do I exit?
+Right now, Decker is hardcoded to start zsh upon launch.
+To quit Decker, exit zsh (`exit` or ^D) and then ^C will kill Decker itself.
+...unless you hit a bug that kills the input listener.
+In that case, you gotta run `killall decker` from another shell.

 ## Why Rust?
 Originally, I wrote v1 of what would become Decker in Kotlin!
 But it wasn't as performant as I'd like on my RasPi Zero W. So I figured I'd try out a compiled language and so long as I was at it...
 Let's try Rust!